-3. Climate change is a global stressor that causes several adverse phenomena, such as increased water temperature and acidification.
+- 3) Climate change is a global stressor that causes several adverse phenomena, such as increased water temperature and acidification.
 It also exposes ecosystems to greater sensitivity to possible invasions and spread of NIS.
 The effects of climate change on biodiversity are not yet assessed.
 However, it is now evident that it is increasing the sensitivity of marine ecosystems to other pressures.
 Moreover, considering the current evolutionary scenarios, climate change impacts are expected to increase, causing leading to adverse effects in coastal areas and open seas.
 From the analysis carried out, it appears that for many of the pressures and threats to biodiversity, Italy has already equipped itself with legislative and management tools for both an accurate monitoring of the persistent pressures on the subregion and adequate measures to reduce threats and mitigate impacts.
-Nevertheless, the following transversal actions are proposed for more effective protection of marine environments:

-- finalize the approval process of MSP plans at the subregion level, which will represent a useful tool for the sustainable development of the sea and its resources (Italy has already ratified the MSP Directive and the sub-basin level plans are being drafted and approved); - enhance the results of Coastal Area Management Programme (CAMP) projects at the national level (best practices, success stories, operational tools, management measures, conservation policies, etc); - improve the monitoring system for climate change and its long-term effects; - Improving at the national level the assessment of the effect of climate change on biodiversity and ecosystems; - identify and quantify the synergistic consequences of climate change and anthropogenic "multiple stressors" on biodiversity loss; - implement mitigation and adaptation actions at the local level on the coastline.

-4. Need to strengthen spatial protection measures and in particular.
+Nevertheless, the following transversal actions are proposed for more effective protection of marine environments: - finalize the approval process of MSP plans at the subregion level, which will represent a useful tool for the sustainable development of the sea and its resources (Italy has already ratified the MSP Directive and the sub-basin level plans are being drafted and approved); - enhance the results of Coastal Area Management Programme (CAMP) projects at the national level (best practices, success stories, operational tools, management measures, conservation policies, etc); - improve the monitoring system for climate change and its long-term effects; - Improving at the national level the assessment of the effect of climate change on biodiversity and ecosystems; - identify and quantify the synergistic consequences of climate change and anthropogenic "multiple stressors" on biodiversity loss; - implement mitigation and adaptation actions at the local level on the coastline. - 4) Need to strengthen spatial protection measures.
 The protected marine areas, characterized by high natural habitats and species, can be considered reference sites for the evaluation of the effectiveness of the measures, aimed at recovering the good environmental status.
-Moreover, marine protected areas play a crucial role as essential tools to combat and halt the loss of marine biodiversity.
-For these reasons, it will be appropriate to work in the coming years towards the following goals:

-- improve human, technical and financial resources of the MPAs system to strengthen protected areas system both at subregional, national and Mediterranean level; - improve the Natura 2000 Network at sea and identify other area-based conservation measures, where appropriate, in particular for the protection of deep and off-shore habitats; - increase the surface of the No-Take Zones within the MPAs;
+Moreover, marine protected areas play a crucial role as essential tools to combat and halt the loss of marine biodiversity.For these reasons, it will be appropriate to work in the coming years towards the following goals: - improve human, technical and financial resources of the MPAs system to strengthen protected areas system both at subregional, national and Mediterranean level; - improve the Natura 2000 Network at sea and identify other area-based conservation measures, where appropriate, in particular for the protection of deep and off-shore habitats; - increase the surface of the No-Take Zones within the MPAs;

-This approach may be useful to strengthen the Mediterranean amp network by increasing opportunities and possibilities for mutual exchange and comparison.
-This approach will be useful both as regards the monitoring of biodiversity and the assessment of the environmental status, and as regards the implementation of suitable protection and management measures.
+This approach will be useful both as regards the monitoring of biodiversity and the assessment of the environmental status, and for the implementation of adequate protection and management measures, as well as to strengthen the Mediterranean MPA network by increasing the opportunities and possibilities for mutual comparison.